Please note this is best viewed

 "Arthur Peel swaggering about" Elwes appears not to like Arthur too much.
 Possibly the son of Sir Robert Peel who is joined to the 1864 first edition of Wisden by the entry for November 18 which reads "Metropolitan Police established 1829."
 It was Robert Peel who was responsible for its founding.

 What makes this interesting though is the fact that in 1871 it is known thanks to the 1871 census that Wisden was in Ryde and nobody knows why.
-Could he have been seeing other members of the Elwes family or is it just a coincidence that they happened to live in Ryde.
+Could he have been seeing other members of the Elwes family or is it just a coincidence that they also happened to live in Ryde.

 At Wisden's again.
 Wisden is known to have had some sort of sporting library where old copies of sporting newspapers were kept.
-Presumably the "sporting intelligence" is for the pages either just preceeding and or following the April diary
+Presumably the "sporting intelligence" is for the pages either just preceding and or following the April diary

 At Wisden's again.
 Still playing catch up with his diary but it would seem if these diary entries are to be believed as if the most important thing he has to do in life is this diary/manuscript.